List of A Series of Unfortunate Events characters: Mrs. Morrow

 Mrs. Morrow is a citizen from the Village of Fowl Devotees in The Vile Village.
+Her name is seemingly an allusion to the character of the same name in the novel, The Catcher in the Rye.

 She is seen at Town Hall wearing a pink bathrobe when the Baudelaires arrive.
 She is one of the people who does not want the Baudelaires living with her.
 Mrs. Morrow makes them trim her hedges and later complains about their poor job.
 Mrs. Morrow delivers the news about Jacques Snicket's mysterious death whom she, like the other villagers, thought was Count Olaf.
 Mrs. Morrow is one of the villagers most determined to burn the Baudelaires (and any other person in violation of the many thousands of village rules) at the stake.
 She was with the villagers when Esmé Squalor in the alias of Officer Luciana accidentally injured a crow with her harpoon gun and was among the villagers that retaliated at this rule violation.
 After Count Olaf and Esmé got away, Mrs. Morrow and the rest of the villagers took the injured crow to the V.F.D. veterinarian.

 She reappears in The Penultimate Peril as a guest at Hotel Denouement alongside Mr. Lesko.
 Mrs. Morrow was awoken up by a shot from the harpoon gun that killed Dewey Denouement.
 When Charles states to Sir that Count Olaf caused accidents at the Lucky Smells Lumbermill and not the Baudelaire children, Mrs. Morrow stated that "Count Olaf" was murdered by the Baudelaire children in her village.
 She submits constitutions to be used as evidence at the blindfolded trial for the Baudelaires and Count Olaf.
 When Count Olaf starts a fire at the Hotel Denouement, Mrs. Morrow was last seen on one of the floors arguing with Mr. Lesko.

 In the TV series, Mrs. Morrow is portrayed by Lossen Chambers.
 While helping Jacquelyn buy the Baudelaires and the Quagmire's time to get away, Larry mentioned to Mrs. Morrow that he remembered her and her mother from book club.
 Mrs. Morrow stated that it's now a magazine club and she hates magazines.
 Her part in "The Penultimate Peril" is omitted.